RGunaweera/RGunaweera/README.md

 - 👋 Hi, I’m Randima Gunaweera.
 - 👀 Tech Enthusiast | Full Stack | Quality Assurance
-- 🌱 I'm currently working as a Quality Assurance intern at Arimac.
-I’m a Computer Science undergraduate at Informatics Institute of Technology affiliated with University of Westminster.
+- 🌱 I'm currently working as a Quality Assurance intern at Arimac Lanka (Pvt.)
+Ltd.
+- 🌱 I’m a Computer Science undergraduate at Informatics Institute of Technology affiliated with University of Westminster.
 - 💞️ I’m looking to collaborate on innovative projects and gain valuable experience.
 - 📫 randima.g2002@gmail.com